jagjot-singh/words/ch1.md

 ## Ottawa

+######February in Ontario, Canada.

-Winter, February 2016.
-It's dark as I pull off the highway and into the city of Ottawa.
-My partener, B and I have driven five hours from Toronto to Ottawa, and will be working here for a week.
-It's my first time to the city, and I feel the mild excitement I usually feel checking into a hotel in a city I have never been to.
-They've put us up in a four-star hotel in the St laurent area.
-It's an industrial area, not a beautiful place, but not ugly either.
-We've been to worse areas and stayed in some shady motels for this job, so we're in no position to complain.
-But occasian we've ended up in luxury hotels.
+The sun set a couple hours ago.
+Our unnecessarily large and comfortable Chevy SUV, which all but takes the joy out of driving fast, is cruising down the off-ramp.
+We're pulling into Ottawa.
+Capital of Canada, where the Presidents live and senators play.
+My partener--I will refer to him simply as B--and I have driven five hours from Toronto to Ottawa, to work here for one week.
+We are in the St laurent area, checking into an unimpressive four-star hotel.
+It's my first time to the city, and knowing that it will soon fade, I still feel the mild excitement of checking into a hotel in a new city.
+The hotel is in an industrial area, not a beautiful place, but not ugly either.
+Just very plain and Canadian.
+Box-buildings which with relative ease could be converted into airplane hangars, and well paved double-laned roads.
+Organized, functional, stamped perhaps just a bit too firmly onto the landscape.
+We've been to worse areas and stayed in motels for this job so in truth, we're in no position to complain.
+But on a couple rare occasians, when management couldn't find anything cheapers, we'd ended up in luxury hotels.
+That was enough us have hope each time.

+B and I both have love-hate relationship with this job.
+We hate the the actual work.
+Our manager war fired a couple months ago.
+So we're technically unmanaged, and have such sparse communication with the comapny that it usually just entails the place we're going, and usually we got this information the night before.
+So we're also not fond of anyone in the company.
+We're part of a sales campaign that's been ongoing for nearly the decade.
+As the guys in the field, we know the end is in sight.
+The market has become impressively saturated.
+And this is commission based job, so we're also startiing to hate the pay.

+What we both love is the travel, and Cannabis.

+And on this night, as we claim our beds and sides of the room, we realize we have only a couple grams of weed between us.
+B has a friend in Monteal, which is three hours away.
+So while we spice that night--spice is our code word for smoking marijuana--we decide that if it really came down to it, we'd go to Montreal.
+We were already plannig on catching a concert there at the end of the week, we don't complicate things by acknowledging the fact that we'd run out in at most a couple of days.

-Lying in bed Just one week, I can put my head down and do this.
+I'm lying in bed Just one week, I can put my head down and do this.
 Exhausted, I fall asleep I got to know a few of the other guests staying there throughout the week.

 My car was usually parked by Wayne’s room.
 He was living at this hotel indefinitely,